adalbertobrant/IRAcoes/CONTRIBUTING.md

 3- After that you have 3 days to complete the issue and make a valid pull request.

-4- All the pull request will be accepted if they are following the guidelines from this website -> [](https://hacktoberfest.digitalocean.com/resources/participation)
+4- All the pull request will be accepted if they are following the guidelines from this website -> [RULES HACKTOBERFEST](https://hacktoberfest.digitalocean.com/resources/participation)

 []: